-The Senate proposal (S.269) would allow six mobile sports betting operators to be licensed, with mobile options for casinos and tracks/simulcast facilities.
-Mobile apps would not be required to partner with a casino or track.
+The Senate bill would allow nine mobile sports betting operators to be licensed, with three licenses going to Massachusetts’ three current casinos (Encore Boston Harbor, Plainridge Park Casino, and MGM Springfield).
 Here’s how that bill would work:

 - Mobile operators would be licensed separately and would not be required to enter into agreements with casinos or tracks.